Jonathan India Player Props: Reds vs. Cardinals

 Jonathan India At The Plate

-- India leads Cincinnati with a slugging percentage of .410, fueled by 21 extra-base hits.
+- India leads Cincinnati in slugging percentage (.413) thanks to 22 extra-base hits.

-- Among qualifying hitters, he ranks 44th in batting average, while his on-base percentage ranks 34th and he is 98th in slugging.
+- Among qualified hitters in MLB play, he ranks 42nd in batting average, 28th in on-base percentage, and 94th in slugging.

-- In 31.3% of his games this year, India has tallied at least one RBI.
-In six of those games (9.4%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.
+- In 30.8% of his games this season, India has had at least one RBI.
+He's picked up more than one in 9.2% and driven in three or more of his team's runs in three contests.

-- In 59.4% of his games this year, he has scored at least once.
-And he's had eight games with multiple runs (12.5%).
+- He has scored in 39 games this season, with multiple runs nine times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.